-Postdoctoral Fellowship - Department of the History of Medicine at Johns Hopkins University
+Postdoctoral Fellowship in the History of Medicine 2017-18 - Johns Hopkins University

 Call for applications

-The Department of the History of Medicine, Johns Hopkins University, seeks applicants for a two-year postdoctoral fellowship.
-The fellow will have teaching and administrative responsibilities in the department’s new online program in the history of medicine and protected time to pursue his or her research and writing.
-The successful candidate will have a proven record of teaching in the history of medicine, a strong research profile and excellent organizational skills.
-Candidates must have defended their PhD thesis by May 31, 2015.
+The Department of the History of Medicine, Johns Hopkins University, seeks applicants for a one-year postdoctoral fellowship.
+The fellow will have teaching and administrative responsibilities in the department’s online program in the history of medicine and protected time to pursue his or her research and writing.
+The successful candidate will have a proven record of teaching in the history of medicine; online experience an asset; a strong research profile; and excellent organizational skills.
+Candidates must have defended their PhD thesis by June 15, 2017.

-Duties will include teaching and providing pedagogical and administrative support for online courses, including lecturing; managing online class discussions; grading; assisting with registration and advising; and liaising with faculty members and instructional designers.
+Duties will include teaching as well as pedagogical and administrative support for online courses, including lecturing; managing online class discussions; grading; assisting with registration and advising; and liaising with faculty members and instructional designers.
 The fellow will pursue a sustained program of research and writing, mentored by Department faculty, and make satisfactory progress towards publication goals.

-Closing date for applications: March 31, 2015.
+Closing date for applications: March 31, 2017.
 Skype interviews will be conducted in early April.
-The term of appointment is one year, beginning July 1, 2015, with the expectation of renewal for one further year assuming satisfactory performance.
-Salary: $42,000 plus benefits.
+The term of appointment is one year, beginning July 1, 2017.
+Salary: $47,484 plus benefits.

 Johns Hopkins University is an AA/EOE and actively encourages applications from minority and women scholars.
 NOTE: The successful candidate for this position will be subject to a routine background check.